FFmpeg/FFV1/ffv1.md

 #### remaining\_bits\_in\_bitstream

-`remaining_bits_in_bitstream( )` means the count of remaining bits after the pointer in that `Configuration Record` or `Frame`.
+`remaining_bits_in_bitstream( NumBytes )` means the count of remaining bits after the pointer in that `Configuration Record` or `Frame`.
 It is computed from the `NumBytes` value multiplied by 8 minus the count of bits of that `Configuration Record` or `Frame` already read by the bitstream parser.

 #### remaining\_symbols\_in\_syntax